xlang-ai/Spider2-V/README.md

 The username and password for the virtual machines are as follows:
 - **Ubuntu:** `user` / `password`

-### How to setup credentials for task examples requiring accounts?
+### How to tackle task examples requiring accounts?

 See [Account Guideline](ACCOUNT_GUIDELINE.md)